YBC is a registered Canadian charitable non-profit organization.

 Our mission is to:

-- promote awareness, appreciation, and conservation of Yukon birds and their habitats.
+- promote awareness, appreciation of Yukon birds and their habitats.

 - act as an advocate for bird conservation.